mattlean/lean-js-app-starter/examples/README.md

 This directory contains various examples that began as starter projects.
 Most went on to develop their own specialized configurations.

-Here is an overview on how each example expands upon their starter:

 ### [\*chan](./starchan)

 A textboard built on top of the [React + Express + MongoDB with SSR starter (TypeScript)](../starters/react-express-mongo-ssr-ts).